kiewic/PowerBI-WaffleChart/Capabilities/Capabilities.md

 #Using Capabilities

 Capabilities are used to provide information to the host about your visual.
+All properties on the Capabilities model are ```optional```

 Your visual's capabilities are loaded from